resources for the

 I did a basic tutorial for creating a website in the video to the left for anyone who is interested in getting started with creating their own!

 SquareSpace offers an education discount for students that provides 50% off.
+Many others (e.g., Wix) also offer education discounts.
 Leverage this!